The happy couple checklist.

 The above characteristics of couples that keep the romance alive over decades can be yours.

-Please don’t be confined to this list.
+Please don’t be confined to this happy couple checklist.
 If there are other items that you can give yourself credit for, by all means do so.
 And if there are attitudes and behaviors that you identify as those areas where you need to improve, by all means, note those.

 It’s unlikely that you would get a perfect score of 100% by checking off every item on the list, but it’s a worthy goal to master each one over the years together.
 It requires some work on our parts to be eligible for such a passionate, long-term romance.
 But what have we got better to do with our time.